awsdocs/amazon-rds-user-guide/doc_source/USER_MySQL.Replication.ReadReplicas.md

 + Replication filtering doesn't support XA transactions\.

   For more information, see [ Restrictions on XA Transactions](https://dev.mysql.com/doc/refman/8.0/en/xa-restrictions.html) in the MySQL documentation\.
-+ Replication filtering is supported for RDS for MySQL version 8\.0\.17 and higher 8\.0 versions and version 5\.7\.26 and higher 5\.7 versions\.

 ### Replication filtering examples for RDS for MySQL<a name="USER_MySQL.Replication.ReadReplicas.ReplicationFilters.Examples"></a>